 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Indiana has long had a commitment to maintaining a safe learning environment in our state's schools.
-The Indiana Safe School fund was established as part of Indiana's commitment to making local schools safer.
-The Indiana Criminal Justice Institute was charged with administering and overseeing the implementation of the fund.
+The Indiana Safe School Fund was established as part of our state's commitment to making local schools safer.
+ICJI is charged with administering and overseeing the implementation of the fund.
 Pursuant to Indiana Code 5-2-10.1, the Safe Schools Fund was established to:

 Promote school safety through the: